-Three previous settlements in Cape Breton had been brief and unfortunate; Lord Ochiltree's at Baleine, Captain Daniel's at St. Anne's, and longest and finest effort of all, Nicholas Deny's at St. Peter's.
+Three previous settlements in Cape Breton had been brief and unfortunate; Lord Ochiltree's at Baleine, Captain Daniel's at St. Anne's, and longest and finest effort of all, Nicholas Denys' at St. Peter's.
 The French considered St. Anne's with its good soil and thick forests, but the bay froze in winter and it was not near the fishing grounds.
 Baie des Espagnols, splendid harbour though it was, also froze, and the entrance was too wide to protect with the guns of the period; a narrow entrance guarded by an island and a harbour open all winter and near the fishing grounds could only be found at Havre à l'Anglais; to offset these advantages were noted: fog, rocky soil, and forest consisting of small spruce, with no hardwood near at hand.

 This important matter was not decided hurriedly.
 In 1713, 180 settlers, mostly fishermen, were shipped from Placentia, which the French were vacating in accordance with the terms of the treaty, and landed at Havre à l'Anglais, but that spot was not definitely chosen until 1719.
 Meanwhile its name, by that time wholly inappropriate, was changed to Louisbourg, and the island was named "Royale."
-Philipe Pastour de Costebelle came from Placentia to be the first governor.
+Philippe Pastour de Costebelle came from Placentia to be the first governor.

 The fortifications were designed by the engineers Verville and Verrier and built by contractors with soldier labour.
-Though they were considered costly...
-Louis XV said he expected to wake one morning and see the walls rising above the horizon...
-10,000,000 dollars in modern money does not seem an excessive amount.
+Though they were considered costly-Louis XV said he expected to wake one morning and see the walls rising above the horizon-ten million dollars in modern money does not seem an excessive amount.
 Caen stone was brought from France and used for the cut stone work, and French brick was also brought until brick clay was found at Catalone and Mira.
-The circuit of wall from the Dauphin, or West Gate, on the harbour side, to the Princess half bastion on the Atlantic side enclosed an area of fifty-seven acres.
-An excellent idea of the appearance of the town is given by Verrier's watercolour drawing in the museum.

 The Chateau St. Louis, or Citadel building, in the gorge of the King's Bastion, its foundation now excavated, was 360 feet long and contained the Governor's apartments, the chapel, officers' quarters, and barracks.
 Many of the objects in the cases in the museum have come from the dry moat which ran the length of the building on the town side.
 Four skeletons were found in it, vivid reminders of the second siege.
 Two were of soldiers who had crouched for shelter by one of the piers under the drawbridge.
 Buttons, coins, braid, and a sword hilt were found beside them.
 Another skeleton lay close under the wall of the Citadel.
-The soldiers must have been trapped when the building burned and fell during the Second Siege.
+The soldiers must have been trapped when the building burned and fell during the second siege.

 The hospital was 280 feet long, with a large garden, and, in separate little buildings, a bakery and a laundry.
 Four Frères de la Charité came from Paris in 1716 and the hospital was put in their charge.
-The Sisters of the Congregation had a convent and school in the middle of the town . . . quite appropriately, among the very few things found in the partial excavation of the site a few years ago were a small cross and a thimble.
+The Sisters of the Congregation had a convent and school in the middle of the town-quite appropriately, among the very few things found in the partial excavation of the site a few years ago were a small cross and a thimble.